Private sector employers and employees

 East Perth WA 6892

-The Private Sector Labour Relations Division (Labour Relations) of the Department of Mines, Industry Regulation and Safety (the Department) has a number of functions, including the provision of advisory, education and compliance services for State employment laws.
+The Private Sector Labour Relations Division (Labour Relations) of the Department of Energy, Mines, Industry Regulation and Safety (the Department) has a number of functions, including the provision of advisory, education and compliance services for state employment laws.

 The primary objectives of the Policy are to:

-Labour Relations oversees compliance in the State system.
-In the national system, compliance is overseen by various bodies including the Fair Work Ombudsman and the Australian Building and Construction Commission.
+Labour Relations oversees compliance in the state system.
+In the national system, compliance is overseen by the Fair Work Ombudsman.

-The Industrial Relations Act 1979 and the Minimum Conditions of Employment Act 1993 generally only apply to:
+The IR Act and the MCE Act generally only apply to:

-The Long Service Leave Act 1958 applies to most private sector employers and employees in Western Australia, including the majority of those covered by the national system.
+The LSL Act applies to most private sector employers and employees in Western Australia, including the majority of those covered by the national system.

-Part 7 of the Children and Community Services Act 2004 dealing with the employment of children applies to all employers and employees in Western Australia, including those covered by the national system.
-Labour Relations enforces Part 7 of the Act pursuant to a Memorandum of Understanding with the Department of Communities.
+Part 7 of the CCS Act dealing with the employment of children applies to all employers and employees in Western Australia, including those covered by the national system.
+Labour Relations enforces Part 7 of the CCS Act in conjunction with the Department of Communities.

 There are various ways that Labour Relations seeks to achieve compliance.

-Where a formal complaint is made to Labour Relations by an employee that they have not received their correct entitlements, Labour Relations will generally conciliate between the employee and their employer.
+Where a formal complaint is made to Labour Relations by an employee that they have not received their correct entitlements, Labour Relations will generally conciliate between the employee and their employer (see Section 6 of the Policy).
 Most complaints are resolved this way.
-Conciliation is a quick, efficient and cost effective way of achieving voluntary compliance with State employment laws.
+Conciliation is a quick, efficient and cost effective way of achieving voluntary compliance with state employment laws.

 Assisting employers and employees to understand their respective rights and obligations is the optimal way of achieving compliance.
 A key objective of Labour Relations is to empower the parties to self-regulate through the provision of readily accessible information.